PS2Sanctuary/Sanctuary.SoeProtocol/docs/index.md

 using the entirety of the packet buffer; starting from the OP code and ending immediately before the CRC bytes.
 The algorithm is a variant of CRC-32 which performs a more lengthy initialization step.
 See [Appendix A](./appendix.md#a-soe-crc-32-algorithm) for more info.

+#### Disconnects

+`Disconnect` packets use the same structure as other packets which require a session context (i.e. they can have the compression flag and CRC check value).
+However, they can actually be sent before a session has been established.
+TODO: finish!

 ## Session Control